tydangelo18/shareplate-api-server/README.md

 # shareplate-api-server

 Api server for a social media application for foodies to share their meals/food experiences and interact with other users’ posts.
-Currently design and development.
+Currently a Minimum Viable Product.

 ## Figma Design